 On the south bank of the estuary is the River Douglas which flows south towards Wigan and links with the Leeds-Liverpool Canal.
 More recently a spur to the Lancaster Canal has been built on the north bank enabling the two canals to be linked putting the Lancaster Canal onto the national network.

-In 2011 a significant wildlife reserve is due to open at Brockholes, next to the M6 / A59 junction on a gravel pit by the Lancashire Wildlife Trust.
+In 2011 a significant wildlife reserve opened at Brockholes, next to the M6 / A59 junction on a gravel pit by the Lancashire Wildlife Trust.

-West Coast Main Line crosses the River Ribble just before Preston Station
+The far bridge is the West Coast Main Line crossing the River Ribble just before Preston Station.
+The bridge is the disused route to Yorkshire.

-The River Ribble with the tide in as viewed from Preston Docks looking towards the sea.
+The River Ribble with the tide out as viewed from Preston Docks looking towards the sea.

 River Ribble looking towards Southport at Lytham